 There are various treatment options that Drs.
 Howerton, Hopkin, Kennedy & Clark can utilize to improve the harmony and function of your jaw.
-Once an evaluation confirms a diagnosis of TMJ disorder, Drs.
-Howerton, Hopkin, Kennedy and Clark will determine the proper course of treatment.
+Once an evaluation confirms a diagnosis of TMJ disorder, Dr. Howerton, Dr. Hopkin, Dr. Kennedy and Dr. Clark will determine the proper course of treatment.
 It is important to note that treatment always works best with a team approach of self-care joined with professional care.

 The initial goals are to relieve the muscle spasm and joint pain.
 This is usually accomplished with a pain reliever, anti-inflammatory, or muscle relaxant.
 Steroids can be injected directly into the joints to reduce pain and inflammation.
 Self-care treatments can often be effective as well and include: